 December 5, 2018 – “Buy” The S&P was predicted to bottom at a monthly average of 2475 (2400 thru 2549) and it bottomed in December 2019 at a monthly average of 2573, or 1% above the high mean-absolute-deviation!
 The ensuing upside was a daily close gain of +44% over the next 14 months!

-March 24, 2020 – “Buy” Only two Market Trough Indicators are needed to reenter the market on weakness when discounting an external shock and the second one signaled in March 2020.
-The S&P bottomed in March 2020.
+March 24 2020 – “Buy” Only two Market Trough Indicators are needed to reenter the market on weakness when discounting an external shock and the second one signaled in March 2020.
+The S&P bottomed in March 2020, as predicted from this data.